Last Updated on April 15, 2020

 If you have any bug or mouse traps of any kind, make sure they are out of reach of your new kitten.
 Watch for any kind of small items on the floor such as beads, threads, marbles, etc. – anything that can fit into the kitten’s mouth that can be easily choked on needs to be put away.
-Most kittens don’t have a good gag/puke reflex till they are around 4 months old which is why it’s VERY important to keep an eye out for small objects.
+Most kittens don’t have a good gag reflex until they are around 4 months old which is why it’s very important to keep an eye out for small objects.

+It’s sleeping a lot!
 This is very normal for kittens to take frequent naps as the growth hormone is released from the brain while a kitten is sleeping.
 It is important to the kitten’s health that you allow it to sleep when it wants to.
 If you have a child or children, be sure to explain how important the kitten’s rest is to its health.

-Do not panic, especially if it does not know how to use the litter box.
+It’s not going to the bathroom!
+Don’t panic, especially if it does not know how to use the litter box.
 As I wrote above, if a kitten is taken away too soon from the mother it misses out on learning.
 This is one of the common things they miss out on.
 If you have a kitten who does not know how to use the box and has went number 2 on the floor, simply place it in the box and show the kitten where it is.
 Gently hold its paws and cover it with litter.
 The kitten should associate the smells with going to the bathroom and pick up on this in less than 3 days.
 As for the kittens that simply aren’t going to the bathroom, give them time.
 Remind them where their box is every few hours.
-It is very common for kittens to not go to the bathroom for up to 48 hours from stress.
+It is very common for kittens to not go to the bathroom for up to 48 hours due to stress.

 It’s scared of me!
 It’s also quite common for a kitten to be content with you until you bring it home.
 They may not want to eat or be touched for a while.
 Hiding is normal for a kitten in a new area.
 You will notice they will begin to warm up to you as each day goes by.
 Do not force the bonding experience to happen.
 It will happen on its own.